madole/node-cron-speed-checker/README.md

 ## Getting started

-First of all go to [IFTTT Maker](https://ifttt.com/maker) and create a trigger, and set it up to add row to a google docs spreadsheet.
+First of all go to [IFTTT Maker](https://ifttt.com/maker) and create a trigger called `speed-test`, and set it up to add row to a google docs spreadsheet.

 Take the key for the maker trigger and set it to an evironment variable and run the project.